 In April 2007, the Audit Committee adopted a written policy and set of procedures for reviewing transactions between the company and related persons, including directors, nominees, executive officers, and any person known to be the beneficial owner of more than 5% of the company's voting securities or any immediate family member of such person.
 The policy also covers any firm, corporation or other entity in which any such person is employed or is a partner or principal, or in which such persons has a 5% or greater beneficial ownership interest.
-Prior to entering into a transaction with a related person, notice must be given to the Corporate Secretary of the company containing (i) the related person's relationship to the company and interest in the transaction, (ii) the material facts of the transaction, (iii) the benefits to the company of the transaction is on terms comparable to those available to an unrelated third party.
-If the company's Corporate Secretary and Chief Financial Officer determine that it is a related party transactions that come to the attention of the company's Chief Executive Officer, Chief Financial Officer, Controller or Corporate Secretary.
+Prior to entering into a transaction with a related person, notice must be given to the Corporate Secretary of the company containing (i) the related person's relationship to the company and interest in the transaction, (ii) the material facts of the transaction, (iii) the benefits to the company of the transaction, (iv) the availability of any other sources of comparable products or services and (v) an assessment of whether the transaction is on terms comparable to those available to an unrelated third party.
+If the company's Corporate Secretary and Chief Financial Officer determine that it is a related party transaction, the proposed transaction is submitted to the Audit Committee for its approval.
+The policy also provides for the quarterly review of related person transactions that have not previously been approved or ratified and any other such transactions that come to the attention of the company's Chief Executive Officer, Chief Financial Officer, Controller or Corporate Secretary.
 If the transaction is pending or ongoing, it will be promptly submitted to the Audit Committee for approval.
 If the transaction is completed, it will be submitted to determine if ratification or rescission is appropriate.